Season 1, Episode 21:

 - Slashed Throat

-- Stock Episode Titles: At least 11 other instances of this being used as a TV episode title.
+- Stock Episode Titles: At least 11 other instances of this being used as an episode title.

 - Three Bullets Left: Of the 13 bullets made by Samuel Colt, 5 are left in the case when Elkins opens it.
-One of these is used to kill Luther in "Dead Man's Blood" and another is used in this episode by Sam shooting at the Yellow Eyed Demon in the nursery.
+One of these is used to kill Luther in "Dead Man's Blood" (S01, E20) and another is used in this episode when Sam shoots at the Yellow-Eyed Demon in the nursery.

 - Trap Is the Only Option: John meeting Meg at the warehouse alone.